twdsco/mirror-ftpsync/README.md

 First line is always the output of "date -u", ideally run with LANG and LC_ALL set to POSIX.

-For the following lines there are two possibilities.
-Old, legacy, style is described first, followed by the new standard, as written out by ftpsync since February 2016.
-The latter is now the preferred format.

-Legacy format:
- Second line: Freeform text containing the program name and version Third line: Text "Running on host: " followed by hostname -f

-Preferred new format:

 Lines two to the end of file follow a RFC822 style format, though the field names can have spaces.
 Currently the following fields are defined, listed in the order as output by ftpsync, though the order is